singular-gpispace/pfd-parallel/README.md

 > **NOTE:**
 >
 > GPI-Space requires a working SSH environment with a password-less
 > SSH-key when using the SSH RIF strategy.
+To ensure this, make sure when
+> generating your ssh keypair to leave the password field empty.
 >
 > ---